sim-/tgy/README.md

 looping beeps (8) of f2 or f4: Unknown (beeps out all MCUCSR bits, LSF)

-fast repeating beeps of f4 while power off: Noise on PWM input detected
+fast repeating beeps of f4 while idle: Noise on PWM input detected

 Once a valid input source is found and receiving idle throttle, f4 f4 f4 (a long f4 beep) indicates that the ESC is armed and will start the motor